dimipapadeas/OpenWIS-Pilots/openwis-pilots-tutorial-1/README.md

 Measurability|All processes can be measured end-to-end and compared to expected results.
 This helps to manage people and processes.
 BPM when implemented with technology, provides reporting and analytical tools for making executive decisions.
 With BPM, you can streamline processes and quantify how these processes are helping your organization optimize its workflows.
 Technology Integration |BPMS bridges the communication gap between business users and IT, thanks to the use of standards like BPMN.
 With BPM, the focus is not on “applications” but on “processes”, along with the applications that support them.

-This article has highlighted some of the benefits that business process management can bring to an organization.
-BPM is not a software application or a group within an organization, it is a way of working within the organization that ensures it can derive its benefits.